By Timothy Heritage and Dmitriy Rogovitskiy

 "The question we need to ask is does our country need the World Cup and other major events?" he said.
 "So far the government has allocated 620 billion roubles on the World Cup from the federal budget, but this figure will rise.
 Will there be transparency?
 Unfortunately experience from the Winter Olympics in Sochi shows this is unlikely."

-Aminov described the poor state of soccer in Russia as a "reflection of the country as a whole", an alarming statement for Putin and his hopes of showcasing Russia at the tournament.
+Aminov described the poor state of football in Russia as a "reflection of the country as a whole", an alarming statement for Putin and his hopes of showcasing Russia at the tournament.

 Aminov's remarks may also worry international sponsors, especially after Russia attracted bad publicity at Sochi over a law banning the spread of "gay propaganda" among minors.